crazyantlabs/sftptogo-docs/docs/how-to-connect/connect-web-portal.md

 Then, log in using your organization's portal login link, which can be found in the settings tab:

 1. Enter a credentials username
-2. Enter a credentials password (or magic code if the credentials are associated with an email address and the [Magic Code](../getting-started/organization-settings#authentication-methods). authentication method is enabled)
+2. Enter a credentials password or click "Email sign-in code" if the credentials are associated with an email address and the [Magic Code](../getting-started/organization-settings#authentication-methods) authentication method is enabled).
-3. Click the "Log in" button.
+3. Click the "Sign in" button.

 :::note
 Alternatively, use a shortcut from your SFTP To Go dashboard to connect as any user on your credentials list.
 Click the menu button (...) and select "Open web portal".
 :::

 :::note
-Credentials associated with email addresses can reset their passwords without contacting an administrator by initiating the "Forgot Password" flow.
+Credentials associated with email addresses can reset their passwords without contacting an administrator by initiating the "Forgot password" flow.
 :::

 ## Organizing files and folders